A Comprehensive Review: Impacts of Extreme Temperatures due to Climate Change on Power Grid Infrastructure and Operation: Introduction

 \subsubsection{EXTREME COLD}

-Extreme heat caused by heat domes or heat waves is not the only concern for the power grid.
-The overall increase in global temperatures is causing disrupted polar vortexes, spreading the reach of polar vortexes closer to the southern states in the U.S. \cite{climategov_arctic}.
+The overall increase in global temperatures is causing extreme cold events as well as extreme heat events.
+Warmer temperatures disrupt polar vortices and cause them to reach as far as the southern states in the U.S. \cite{climategov_arctic}.
 The polar vortex is a region of winds that circulate from west to east in the stratosphere above the Arctic.
 When the vortex weakens, it can move south from the pole as warmer air moves north (Fig.~\ref{fig:polar_vertex1}) \cite{polar_vortex_1, climategov_arctic}.
-This event can send cold Arctic air into the U.S. as far south as Florida and Texas \cite{polar_vortex_1, polar_vortex_2} and result in freezing temperatures that last for days \cite{climategov_arctic}.
-Climate change, resulting in warmer temperatures across the Arctic, causes more polar vortex disruptions, bringing these events to the U.S. with greater frequency and intensity \cite{climategov_arctic}.
+This pattern can send cold Arctic air into the U.S. as far south as Florida and Texas \cite{polar_vortex_1, polar_vortex_2} and result in freezing temperatures that last for days \cite{climategov_arctic}.
+Warmer temperatures across the Arctic cause more polar vortex disruptions, bringing these events to the U.S. with greater frequency and intensity \cite{climategov_arctic}.

-Disrupted polar vortexes cause extreme cold conditions, leading to unexpected sudden drops in temperatures that the power grid is exposed to.
-The Arctic polar vortex affects the U.S. states and power grid, and with the increase in the number and intensity of polar vortexes, it is important to evaluate their impacts on the power grid.

 Fig.~\ref{fig:polar_vertex} shows the critical differences between a stable and disrupted polar vortex.

-Since the polar vortexes impact the air temperature significantly, much of the power grid equipment gets exposed to extremely cold temperatures, leading to a concern.
-The disrupted polar vortexes can trigger snow storms in regions that are not expected to have extreme cold temperatures.
+The extreme cold conditions caused by disrupted polar vortices can be accompanied by snow and ice storms in regions where these weather events are not regularly anticipated, challenging electric grid reliability even as heating-related electric demand reaches potentially unforeseen levels.
+The exposure of T\&D equipment to colder air temperatures is also a cause for concern.

+The paper is focuses on the impact of the equipment from a electrical function and does not explicitly focus on structural integrity that can arise due to corrosion in heat domes (it is a combination of temperature and humidity).
+While structural integrity related failures or degradation can impact the electrical function, this paper is a review of findings in the open literature on the electrical functionality that gets impacted during extreme heat and extreme cold related events.